kicaj/aaa/README.md

 # Deleted plugin for CakePHP

-It's still in development mode, do not use in production yet!
 This Deleted plugin enable soft deletable.
 Entities aren't removed from your database.
 Instead, a deleted timestamp is set on the record.

 ## Requirements